manuelbarbas/primodium/README.md

 - Solar Panel increases Electricity Capacity by 4 value
 - Alloy Factory requires and occupies 2 Electricity

-`RequiredPassiveResourceComponent`: for `LibHash(BuildingType, Level)` indicates what passive resources it requires and how much.
+`RequiredPassiveComponent`: for `LibHash(BuildingType, Level)` indicates what passive resources it requires and how much.
-`PassiveResourceProductionComponent`: for `LibHash(BuildingType, Level)` indicates what passive resource and how much of it the building produces.
+`PassiveProductionComponent`: for `LibHash(BuildingType, Level)` indicates what passive resource and how much of it the building produces.

 - The total amount of `PassiveResourceCapacity` the player has is stored in the `MaxStorageComponent` for `LibHash(ResourceID, PlayerEntity)`
 - The total amount of used up `PassiveResourceCapacity` for the player is stored in the `ItemComponent` for `LibHash(ResourceID, PlayerEntity)`

 - Passive resource checks and updates are only processed in the `BuildSystem` and `DestroySystem` meaning upgrades and paths have no effect on them.
 - The player not build a building that requires passive resources if they the total occuppied capacity for that resource will excceed the current capacity after build is complete.
-- The Player can not destroy a `BuildingType` that has `PassiveResourceProductionComponent` if the total capacity of that resource will be less than the total occuped capacity of that resource.
+- The Player can not destroy a `BuildingType` that has `PassiveProductionComponent` if the total capacity of that resource will be less than the total occuped capacity of that resource.

 # Building Positions